AramCodes/hw/06-hash-tables-maps-sets/02-hash-table-intro/readme.md

 ## Hash Tables in JavaScript

 Hash tables are used in many different languages.
-In JavaScript, we actually have some built in structures that use hash tables.
+In JavaScript, we have some built-in structures that use hash tables.
 Even an object is an example of a hash table because data is represented in key-value pairs.
 We also have a `Map` and a `Set` data structure that use hash tables.
 In this section, I want to do some challenges that use maps and sets, but I also want to learn how to implement a hash table from scratch.

 ## Time & Space Complexity